Za’atar Roasted Fingerling Potatoes with Yogurt Tahini Sauce

 Today I have the most delicious, yet simple to prepare side dish: Za’atar Roasted Fingerling Potatoes with Yogurt Tahini Sauce.
 I know the name sounds super complicated, but it only requires 12 minutes of prep time!

-Now, as promised, on to this Roasted Fingerling Potatoes recipe!
-It is so so so so good friends- and this creamy dreamy Greek Yogurt tahini dressing is like ohmahgah the best!
+This Roasted Fingerling Potatoes recipe is so so so so good friends- and this creamy dreamy Greek Yogurt tahini dressing is like ohmahgah the best!
 Trust me when I say I am going to be pouring it on all the roasted things this fall!

 I’m sharing it with you today because I thought it was a fitting accompaniment to the story of this dairy event.
 Read more below to have perfect results!